smaurice69/cai2/README.md

 * `--enable-training` – Collect FENs and periodically update the evaluator.
 * `--training-batch SIZE` – Number of samples per optimisation step.
 * `--training-rate RATE` – Learning rate for the internal trainer.
-* `--training-output PATH` – Where to store updated NNUE weights.
+* `--training-output PATH` – Where to store the continually updated NNUE weights.
+* `--training-history DIR` – Optional directory for archiving per-step snapshots.

 Training batches are accumulated from every game (start position plus subsequent FENs).
 When the buffer exceeds the requested batch size, the trainer performs an optimisation step, saves the updated network, and reloads it for subsequent games.

+### Model Storage

+By default the latest self-play network is written to `nnue/models/chiron-selfplay-latest.nnue`.
+Each optimisation step also writes a snapshot to `nnue/models/history/<prefix>-iterXXXX.nnue`.
+Both paths are configurable via `--training-output` and `--training-history`, and required directories are created automatically on Windows, macOS, and Linux.

 ## Dataset & Teacher Workflow